 It’s a set-top box that acts as a streaming player.
 Essentially, you use this device to connect to different video streaming services over the internet, using apps or channels, as Roku calls them.

 Your Roku device streams content directly to your TV.

 If you’re interested in purchasing a Roku streaming player, then check out this page to view the devices on offer and find out where to buy one

 Roko and similar devices offer an extremely convenient and cost-effective way for you to get and watch your local TV channels without paying hefty cable bills for packages that come with hundreds of channels that you’ll likely never watch.

 You can also visit this page if you want to learn more about how Roku works.

 Nowadays, you don’t need to have a cable subscription in order to watch local broadcast channels.

-By simply using an antenna or the Internet, you can easily catch up on your favorite shows, at a much cheaper cost, or even for free in the case of the antenna.
+By simply using an antenna or any one of the options we mentioned above, you can easily catch up on your favorite shows, local news and sports programmings, at a much cheaper cost, or even for free in some cases.
+Happy cord cutting!